rodrigo210399/Group_5_Project_Intro_to_Python/README.md

 ## Project/Goals
 1. Develop a website capable of autonomously updating information on the top 250 gainers in the financial market.

-2. Implement a reliable web scraping mechanism to extract relevant data from 'https://finance.yahoo.com/gainers.'
+2. Implement a reliable web scraping mechanism to extract relevant data from [Yahoo Finance Top Gainers](https://finance.yahoo.com/gainers.)

 3. Perform thorough data processing, including cleaning, organizing, and transforming the scraped data into a structured format.